neilcochran/cross-stitch/README.md

 # **cross-stitch**

-This repository defines a json schema to represent cross stitch patterns and provides tools to work with them.
+This repository defines a schema to represent cross stitch patterns and provides javascript/typescript tools to work with them.

 For full code documentation, please visit [`this`](https://neilcochran.github.io/cross-stitch/) page.